Copyright, a form of intellectual property law, protects original works of authorship including literary, dramatic, musical, and artistic works.

 It is not permissible to reproduce copyrighted materials without the written authorization of the copyright holder unless it qualifies under the copyright law’s doctrine of "fair use."

-The Missouri State University Board of Governors holds the copyright of still and motion imagery produced by visual media.
+The Missouri State University Board of Governors holds the copyright of still and motion imagery produced by creative services.

-University communications should utilize images created by the office of visual media to avoid any question of copyright infringement.
+The office of strategic communication should utilize images created by the office of creative services to avoid any question of copyright infringement.

 Rights-free images are available for non-commercial and news media use.